AndyV773/PP5/README.md

 - PCA and transformer models were tried but ultimately not used

 - Different data shuffling and variable reduction approaches were explored

+- Other models were tested such as AdaBoostClassifier with Decision Tree, Gradient Boosting Classifier, Gradient Boosting Regressor, and Extra Trees Regressor, but none performed as well as the chosen algorithms

 During hyperparameter optimization, I experimented with many different parameters, realizing that the outcomes could be slightly adjusted for better or worse.
 The final configuration selected was the most balanced overall, with a slight preference for identifying class 0—a choice made intentionally to prioritize risk assessment.
 This decision helps in capturing potential downside risks more effectively, aligning with the objective of mitigating financial losses